LeetLLM

 PII redaction

 For enterprise usage, client-side redaction can reduce the chance that recognized secrets leave the developer's machine.
-Pattern and entropy-based scanners can catch some API keys, tokens, and passwords, while policy-based filters can mask selected identifiers before prompt construction.
+Regular-expression and entropy-based scanners can catch some API keys, tokens, and passwords, while policy-based filters can mask selected identifiers before prompt construction.
 Scanners are incomplete, so redaction complements upload controls, restricted logging, access control, and incident response.

 If a policy promises that matching secret patterns won't be uploaded, replacement must run before upload.
 The system replaces matched strings with placeholders such as <API_KEY> before constructing the remote prompt.